Main content | back to top

 Former Parque das Conchas Project Manager Kent Stingl reveals how technologies met ultra-deep-water challenges (2009).

 The constant swell of the ocean posed another challenge.
-Shell designed risers — pipes connecting the equipment on the seabed to the surface — that can move with the swell.
+Shell designed risers — pipes that connect the equipment on the seabed to the surface — that can move with the swell.
 They are rigid steel pipes several kilometres long with a bend which flexes when the sea level rises and drops, helping to prevent fractures and metal fatigue.

 A floating production, storage and offloading vessel (FPSO) receives the oil at sea level because of the remote offshore location of Parque das Conchas, a long way from other producing oil fields and established pipelines.
 Building a platform or new pipeline network would have been too costly.

 The Espírito Santo is among FPSOs moored in the deepest water in the world.
-It is as long as seven Olympics–sized swimming pools and as tall as a 33-storey building.
+It is as long as seven Olympic–sized swimming pools and as tall as a 33-storey building.
 It is a former crude oil carrier refurbished to include new tanks and collision-resistant buffers around the vessel.
 The Espírito Santo has the capacity to generate 68 megawatts of power — equivalent to the peak output of about a dozen heavy diesel-electric locomotives — to supply the deep-water oil and gas separation machines and high-pressure pumps on the seabed.

 Most of the technology hardware used on the seabed was built in Brazil.
 But the submersible electrical pumps and umbilical cables were built in the USA, the tubes for the cables in Europe, and the cables’ copper cores were made in Colombia.
 The FPSO was built in Singapore.
 At peak, some 3,000 people worked on the FPSO at the Keppel Tuas shipyard in Singapore before it set sail in 2008 on a 16,700 kilometre journey to its final mooring in the Campos Basin.